vivek32ta/about-me/readme.md

 ## bonus

 Open the console in dev tools for a surprise or maybe not.

-Also, did you know that Lego is the world's largest tire manufac-
+And also, hey, fun fact, did you know that Lego is the world's largest tire manufac-

 ![fbi-gif](./assets/tenor.gif)